exclm/pysql/docs/source/comparison.rst

     jrrt@orcl> greet -u World
     HELLO WORLD!

-Senora v0.6 includes a command, `lregister`, that will automatically create a new senora plugin from SQL commands in a file.
+Senora v1.0.1 includes a command, `lregister`, that automatically creates a new senora plugin from SQL commands in a file.
 This will make an incredibly easy way to make your own senora commands for your favorite tasks.